LeashFox/splidebox/README.md

 # Splidebox

-**A lightbox carousel built with Splide, DOMPurify, and Tailwind CSS.**
+**Splidebox is a lightweight JavaScript library for creating customisable image lightboxes using Splide.js.
+Easily integrate image galleries into your web applications with minimal setup.
+Supports responsive design and provides options for customizing open/close buttons, image sources, and more.**

-**This project wouldn't be possible without the Naotoshi Fujita, the developer behind Splide. cure53, the developer behind DOMPurify, and Tailwind Labs, the developers behind Tailwind**
+This project wouldn't be possible without the Naotoshi Fujita, the developer behind Splide. cure53, the developer behind DOMPurify, and Tailwind Labs, the developers behind Tailwind

 *Please note: this project is in **early stages**.
 I am building a native JavaScript class that will allow you to specify which elements to turn into a lightbox and parse various options.*